Country Living

 Property Development

 • The zoning district of a property defines what can be built on it.
 For example, a dwelling is not a permitted use for property zoned A-1 Agricultural.
-View the Zoning Ordinance to find out which uses are permitted and which require a Special Use Permit.
+View the Zoning Ordinance to find out which uses are permitted and which uses require a Special Use Permit.

 • A building permit is required for most construction projects.

 • Even though you are in a rural area, development may still occur around you and impact the view from your property.
-Per the Muscatine County Comprehensive Plan, development is especially encouraged within a 2-mile radius of any city.
+Per the Muscatine County Comprehensive Plan, development is highly encouraged within a 2-mile radius of any city.

 Property Lines & Easements